Skip to main content

 Education

-Dissertation Title: Factors influencing Knowledge Management use in IT enterprises in the Southern United States
+Dissertation: Factors influencing Knowledge Management Use in Technology Enterprises With Headquarters in the Southern United States

 Major: Information Sciences